 [2] CPs that request and carry out PCEs in their countries are empowered to develop national phytosanitary capacity development strategies, outlining pathways to achieve their desired phytosanitary goals.
 By selecting the legislation module within the PCE process, countries can also revise existing laws/regulations or create new ones to support their strategies.
-Guided by PCE outputs, national plant protection organizations (NPPOs) then work to implement their strategies and adopt the necessary legal frameworks.
+Guided by this strategy, national plant protection organizations (NPPOs) then work to implement the identified activities and reforms to address critical phytosanitary capacity gaps.
 Transitioning from diagnosis to action, countries can leverage their PCE results to address critical capacity gaps, mobilize resources and ultimately strengthen their plant health systems.